 Magnetars emit in a number of different wavelengths, most notably in soft gamma-rays (which is the origin of many magnetars having the designation “SGR”, for soft gamma repeater), and in radio (they are the leading progenitor model for Fast Radio Bursts).
 They can also have extremely bright bursting periods, which look similar to (and are often categorized as) short Gamma Ray Bursts (GRBs).
 These bursts are called giant flares, which release a massive amount of energy in under a second!
 One such burst, GRB 200415A, which was from a magnetar in the galaxy NGC 253 released an energy equivalent to the amount emitted by our Sun over 100,000 years in only 0.016 seconds.
 The mechanisms for this emission are not yet clear, although there are some models which may give us insight.

 But what about in messengers other than photons?
-In some models, the aforementioned giant flares are the result of oscillations in the core or crust of the magnetar, which could mean that they produce gravitational waves in addition to photons.
-Today’s authors, members of the LIGO–Virgo–KAGRA (LVK) Collaborations, set out to see if we can detect gravitational wave counterparts to these energetic bursts.
+In some models, the aforementioned giant flares and magnetar short bursts are the result of oscillations in the core or crust of the magnetar, which could mean that they produce gravitational waves in addition to photons.
+Today’s authors, members of the LIGO–Virgo–KAGRA (LVK) Collaborations, set out to see if we can detect gravitational wave counterparts to magnetar short bursts.

-What would the gravitational wave emission we expect to see from magnetar giant flares look like?
+What would the gravitational wave emission we expect to see from magnetar bursts look like?

-These authors focus on 2 known magnetars, with 12 giant flares between them.
+These authors focus on 2 known magnetars, with 12 bursts between them.
 The first is SGR 1935+2154, which has also been associated with an FRB, and Swift J1818.0-1607, which, in addition to being a magnetar, is also a radio pulsar.
-They also include 3 additional bursts, which have the same characteristics of the other giant flares that aren’t well localized, but the authors attribute to another magnetar within the localization regions, 1 RXS J170849.
-This gives a total of 15 giant flares in the search, attributed to 3 sources.
+They also include 3 additional bursts, which have the same characteristics of the other magnetar bursts that aren’t well localized, but the authors attribute to another magnetar within the localization regions, 1 RXS J170849.
+This gives a total of 15 short bursts in the search, attributed to 3 sources.
 Each flare is chosen so that at least 2 detectors from LVK are in operating mode at the time of the burst.

 These authors search for both types with specialized searches.
 They search for f-mode oscillations in a short duration search, of 8 seconds centered on the burst.
 This short time scale allows them to optimize the sensitivity of the detectors by looking at the most probable time when the emission could occur.
 They also search the 500 seconds just after this window to check for any short-duration signals following the burst.

 The long duration search covers the same time window, but extends out longer after the two short searches, up to 1400s (about 23 minutes) after the burst.
-This search targets the QPOs that occur in the tails of the giant flare.
+This search targets the QPOs that occur in the tails of the burst.

 Results and outlook to the future